bparanj/crystal/computer/electronics/microcontroller/arduino-vs-raspberrypi.md

 Arduino and Raspberry Pi are both popular platforms for electronics projects, but they serve different purposes and have distinct differences.
-Here’s a detailed comparison:
+Here’s a comparison:

 ### 1. **Purpose and Use Cases**
 - **Arduino**: